synegic/com.fibaro/README.md

 ## Known issues
-The FGRGBWM-441 - RGBW controller has issues regarding the white channel Some Dual Switches are experiencing issues with their S2 inputs
+The FGRGBWM-441 - RGBW controller has issues regarding the white channel

 ## Supported devices with most common parameters:
 * FGD-211, Dimmer